Vitalinsh/DRU-Comp-vision-project/README.md

             self.build_model()
             self.init_saver()
   ```
-- Override these two functions "build_model" where you implement the vgg model, and "init_saver" where you define a tensorflow saver, then call them in the initalizer.
+- Override these two functions "build_model" where you implement the vgg model, and "init_saver" where you define a tensorflow saver, then call them in the initalizer

 ```python
      def build_model(self):